- Associate Professor and Interim Head of the Department

 - K. Butler

 The degrees of Master of Arts and Master of Science are offered in Geography by full-time or part-time study.

 The deadline for submission of applications for admission is January 15.
 Candidates will normally commence their programs in the Fall semester.

 An applicant will be admitted to a graduate program only if a faculty member agrees to act as Supervisor.
 A supervisory committee will be established after admission, normally consisting of the Supervisor and two other individuals, one of whom will normally be a member of the Department.

 Major research areas for graduate study at the master's level are cultural, political, historical, economic, urban, resource management, community and regional development, geomorphology, Quaternary environments, climatology and geographic information sciences.

 Candidates will register for the M.A. program if their fields of interest lie in an area of Human Geography or for the M.Sc. if their fields of interest are in Physical Geography or Geographic Information Sciences.

 It is expected that the program of study and research for the M.A. or M.Sc. will normally be completed in a maximum of two years of full-time work, or three years of part-time work.

 Candidates must successfully complete a minimum of 12 credit hours of graduate program courses with a minimum grade of B in each.
-Geography 6000 will be a required course for all candidates who have not already completed an equivalent course at the Honours or post-graduate level.
+Geography 6000 and 6001 will be required courses for all candidates who have not already completed equivalent courses at the Honours or post-graduate level.

 Each candidate will be required to present a seminar on their research to the Department.